 Nothing can replace the value of face-to-face communication.
 However, in a growing business, traveling to meet with customers and team members is not always feasible or economical.

 We communicate over email and phone, but even then, messages get misinterpreted and a sense of personal connection is never truly established or maintained.
 In fact, it’s said that over 90 percent of how we communicate is through nonverbal cues like gestures and facial expressions.
 With that said, one cannot underestimate the power of video conferencing to enable businesses to maximize the effectiveness of their communications.
-Here are just some of the many advantages of face-to-face communication.
+Here are just some of the many advantages of face-to-face video calls.

 Effectiveness of Meetings